 Land or Space on Roof

 Multiple solar panels are needed to power a home or business.
-Because of this, you are going to need to have some room for the installation.
+Because of this, you are going to need to have some room for the installation in order to qualify for solar.
 However, there are options for where you can place your solar panel system.
 For example, if you have a lot of room in your yard, and don’t want to put solar panels on your roof, there is the option to get ground mounts or solar trackers.
 These are structures that hold your panels, and they can either be stationary or move throughout the day following the sun’s direction to get the maximum amount of energy.

 If you wish for panels to be placed on your roof, you need to make sure there is enough room to support the number of panels that will be installed based on your energy needs.
 RevoluSun can work with you on most types of installations in order to fit your needs.